-Ayxin, Golos, and Ryxi watched as the interlopers made their descent into the gorge.
+Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

 "We should take them now," Golos snapped impatiently, his voice low and vulgar.

 "Silence," Ayxin sibilated.
 "We shall observe their abilities and cantrips."

 Golos grumbled, emitting a thrum of louring thunder.